-- Maximum 2 guests allowed on property at one time. - Guests may access your suite and the building's common spaces. - Guests can visit until 10:00pm.
+- You can apply for guest privileges from your Coordinator 14 days after intake. - Maximum 2 guests allowed on property at one time. - Guests may access your suite and the building's common spaces. - Guests can visit until 10:00pm.
 After this time guests must be off-property until 8:00am. - Visitors must not be left unattended in your suite. - You must remain on property to supervise your guests at all times. - Any visitors under the influence of alcohol/drugs must be asked to leave immediately. - All guests must leave immediately upon request of staff. - Visiting animals require staff permission to be on property.